 Project Reporting and Claims

 1. Interim Progress and Claims Report(s)

-Interim report(s), including progress, proof of expenditures, financial attestation, and a request for reimbursement may be submitted up to twice per fiscal year – by applicant company only.
+Interim report(s), including progress, proof of expenditures, financial attestation, and a request for reimbursement must be submitted twice per fiscal year – by the applicant company only.

 Copies of detailed Reporting Instructions will be sent to successful applicants at the time of contracting.
 The report must be received and approved by OCE prior to release of funds for eligible claims.

 Note: Applicants MUST retain all proof of purchases, receipts, and other relevant documentation relating to eligible expenses.
 These should be included in the Interim Progress and Claim Report.

 A final report, including progress, proof of expenditures, financial attestation, and a request for reimbursement, will be required from both the applicant and project partners (start-up/scale-up and FIs) at the end of the project.
 Forty-five days prior to the scheduled completion date, the applicant and project partners will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the applicant and/or project partner wish to begin entering data.

 - Applicants are required to report on project milestones, success stories, deviations, financial expenditures and contributions, and commercialization and economic outputs.

 - FIs are required to report on financial contributions, commercialization and economic outputs.